igor-bulygin/tdvs-gthb/docs/api/pub/v1/cart/addProduct.md

 **Response body**:

+Returns the cart modified.
 See the structure of the complete item in view.md